uNetworking/uWebSockets/misc/READMORE.md

 Inside of .drain event you should check ws.getBufferedAmount(), it might have drained, or even increased.
 Most likely drained but don't assume that it has, .drain event is only a hint that it has changed.

+#### Ping/pongs "heartbeats"
+The library will autoamtically send pings to clients acording to the `idleTimeout` specified.
+If you set idleTimeout = 120 seconds a ping will go out a few seconds before this timeout unless the client has sent something to the server recently.
+If the client responds to the ping, the socket will stay open.
+When client fails to respond in time, the socket will be forcefully closed and the close event will trigger.
+On disconnect all resources are freed, including subscriptions to topics and any backpressure.
+You can easily let the browser reconnect using 3-lines-or-so of JavaScript if you want to.

+#### Backpressure
+Sending on a WebSocket can build backpressure.
+WebSocket::send returns an enum of BACKPRESSURE, SUCCESS or DROPPED.
+When send returns BACKPRESSURE it means you should stop sending data until the drain event fires and WebSocket::getBufferedAmount() returns a reasonable amount of bytes.
+But in case you specified a maxBackpressure when creating the WebSocketContext, this limit will automatically be enforced.
+That means an attempt at sending a message which would result in too much backpressure will be cancelled and send will return DROPPED.
+This means the message was dropped and will not be put in the queue. maxBackpressure is an essential setting when using pub/sub as a slow receiver otherwise could build up a lot of backpressure.
+By setting maxBackpressure the library will automatically manage an enforce a maximum allowed backpressure per socket for you.

+#### Threading
+The library is single threaded.
+You cannot, absolutely not, mix threads.
+A socket created from an App on thread 1 cannot be used in any way from thread 2.
+The only function in the whole entire library which is thread-safe and can be used from any thread is Loop:defer.
+Loop::defer takes a function (such as a lambda with data) and defers the execution of said function until the specified loop's thread is ready to execute the function in a single-threaded fashion on correct thread.
+So in case you want to publish a message under a topic, or send on some other thread's sockets you can, but it requires a bit of indirection.
+You should aim for having as isolated apps and threads as possible.

 #### Settings
 Compression (permessage-deflate) has three main modes; uWS::DISABLED, uWS::SHARED_COMPRESSOR and any of the uWS::DEDICATED_COMPRESSOR_xKB.
 Disabled and shared options require no memory, while dedicated compressor requires the amount of memory you selected.
 For instance, uWS::DEDICATED_COMPRESSOR_4KB adds an overhead of 4KB per WebSocket while uWS::DEDICATED_COMPRESSOR_256KB adds - you guessed it - 256KB!